Name in API: x_frame_options_incorrect_v2

 Self Evaluation

-To check your website’s HTTP response headers use browser DevTools or security scanners like securityheaders.com.
-Ensure X-Frame-Options are correctly set (DENY or SAMEORIGIN).
-Test embedding behavior to confirm protection against clickjacking attacks.
+To check your website’s HTTP response headers, use browser DevTools or tools like securityheaders.com.
+Ensure the Content-Security-Policy header includes the frame-ancestors directive.
+If using X-Frame-Options for legacy support, it should be set to DENY or SAMEORIGIN.
+Test iframe embedding behavior to confirm protection against clickjacking attacks.

 I - Check with Curl